 - Analyse your competitor’s marketing and brand messaging – Discover how your competitors market their products, communicate to their customers and speak about what they do.
-Identify what marketing tactics your competitors are employing and evaluate their content and social media strategy.
+Identify what marketing tactics your competitors are employing, evaluate their content and social media strategy.

 Competitor analysis meets Relative Insight

 If you’re looking to take your competitor analysis to the next level, look no further.
-Relative Insight is a text analytics platform that utilises comparison to squeeze more value out of your competitor data, taking competitor research a step further.
+Relative Insight is a text analysis tool that utilizes comparison to squeeze more value out of your competitor data, taking competitor research a step further.